 This is particularly important as the predictions for climate change in the Kimberley are for more intense rainfall events such as the ones we experienced in January 2018.

-If you support the protection of the Bay please email the Minister.
+If you support the protection of the Bay PLEASE SIGN THE PETITION or email the Minister.

 Hon Dave Kelly MLA, Minister.Kelly@dpc.wa.gov.au